Mindware Installer Section 2

-First, I don’t want to be the idea and strictly conform to its content, which is what I do when I overly attach myself to an idea.
+Ultimately, I don’t want to be sensationalised by the idea and strictly conform to its content, which is what I do when I overly attach myself to an idea.

 By becoming ‘something’, in this case ‘Mindless’, I’m attaching my energy to the content inside an idea, thereby identifying with the idea itself.
 Consequently, this opens up the gates for a likely bombardment of other related thoughts that can easily influence my perception with extreme feelings that go both ways.
 Usually, there is glory, praise and self-idolisation on the one end of my identity, while pity, ridicule and humiliation await me on the other end.

-What I clearly noticed was that when the ‘positive inflation’ side of my ideas played out, which I usually didn’t mind as I became king of the mountain, the other side, namely the ‘negative inflation’ side, wasn’t too far away.
+What I clearly noticed was that when the positive side of my ideas played out, which I usually didn’t mind as I became king of the mountain, the other side, namely the negative side, wasn’t too far away.
 Straight away this was problematic since it meant I was about to be cast down to the bottom of the barrel.
 And what made this perceived trauma even more frustrating was when people destroyed my sacred religion, causing my ego to come crumbling down as my Altar was smashed and my Holy-Home devastated.

 So, is ‘being Mindless’ about holding onto the idea?

 Absolutely not.
 In fact, it’s best to not be anything (or if I must, I’ll be as little as possible) since my energy gets consumed in a mix of unnecessary positive and negative fluctuations, which will ultimately affect my behaviour by not letting it run smoothly.
 Sure, I would love all the positive sensation, but not at the cost of the crippling resistance gripping my Highly Sensitive Mind now that I’m aware of what is going on.